 Telehealth is providing necessary change to the medical world.
 The ability to see physicians virtually provides people with greater access to the medical care that they need.
 It also creates a simple way for doctors to diagnose and treat patients that they are unable to see in person.

 In a world that is becoming more and more fast-paced, in the moment, and digitally inclined, telehealth offers a highly-desired service.
-While there are a handful of risks associated with telehealth, by understanding them, physicians will be better able to address them and help ensure that they do not happen often, if at all.
+While there are a handful of telehealth risks and challenges that are important to factor, by understanding them, physicians will be better able to address them and help ensure that they do not happen often, if at all.